 No matter where a wine is bottled there is some information that has to be included on its label(s): Location, name of winery, where it is bottle and alcohol content, amongst a few others depending on the country.

 The exact information may vary depending on if it is made for export or not.
 For example, location might be France if it is potentially going to be exported.
 Or it might be Chablis if it will sell only in France.
-(The latter gets into the uniquely French world of Terroir – more on that in our What is Terroir write up.)
+(The latter gets into the uniquely French world of Terroir – more on that in my What is Terroir write up.)

 Country of origin as well as a name and address of the bottler (eg that mis en bouteille thing), and importer (if being imported) are the pieces of information that have to be included on the front label.
 The rest can be included on the front or an additional back label if desired.